M2MCloud/AzureIotWorkshop/HOL1/readme.md

 1. Execute the query - you should be able to see your Device in the results set.

+1. If you've time...
+    1. Try adding more Device Twin Properties and see if you can find the Device Twin blade in the Azure portal -  observe any differences between the Device Twin represenations in the portal and in the console app.
+    1. Try doing more complex queries.

 ### Receive Cloud to Device Message
 We're going to send a message to the Device from the Backend Service.